I Just Can't Live a Lie

 Quentin Travers had seen a great deal of unusual things during his tenure with the Watcher's Council.
 When he had been a watcher in the field, he had faced demons that ordinary people couldn't fathom.
 Yet, it was an owl perched on his desk, in broad daylight in the middle of downtown London that took him aback.

 The creature regarded him with an eerily calm demeanour.
 After looking him up and down, it raised its leg to reveal a piece of parchment.
-Quentin reached forwards and unrolled the parchment.
+Quentin reached forward and unrolled the parchment.
 The owl then calmly spread its wings and flew out the window, as though Owls normally flew in and out of buildings during the day.

 He scratched his head and read the ornate handwriting on the parchment.
 What he saw caused his heart to nearly explode into his chest.
 He pushed a button on his intercom: "Denise, please book me a seat on the first plane to Sunnydale, California.
 I'm afraid it's rather urgent."